margaretmf/margaretmf.github.io/poetry.md

 the American dream felt out of reach to people.
 The American dream is not lost.
 America, founded on a rock, will always represent freedom to humanity.
-Have no fear, American people, there's a new day under the Sun.
+Have no fear, American people, we are all God's suns and daughters, and there's a new day under the Sun.
 What's great about America remains great.
 What needs to be known about America will be known.
 The dross of the country will be removed, and the gold of the country will be refined and come to the surface.